yingxin-jia/Graphics-Town/README.md

 pillar.obj, deer.obj, trees.obj, lighthouse.obj are from https://free3d.com/  <br>
 Skybox pictures come from http://www.custommapmakers.org/skyboxes.php <br>
 Houses texture pictures come from https://www.pexels.com/search/texture/ <br>

-Parts of the Assignment you did (or did not) do:
-All requirements completed.<br>
-Did you do any bonus parts?
-Yes.
-Please see QUESTIONS.md

 Did you add any texture or object files?
 Texture files are in /Texture folder.
 Object files are in /OBJ folder.<br>